Graduate Student Handbook

 - Graduate Admissions Committee: Meets in early Spring Semester to evaluate applications for Fall admission to our graduate program and at other times as needed.

-- Graduate Program Committee: Consisting of the Graduate Program Chair and at least two faculty as well as the Graduate Coordinator, this committee oversees the conduct of the graduate program and responds to specific policy issues as they arise.
+- Graduate Program Committee: Consisting of the department chair, the associate chair of graduate studies, both program coordinators, the department administrator, and up to two faculty and two student representatives, this committee oversees the conduct of the graduate program and responds to specific policy issues as they arise.

 - Merit Review Committee: Consisting of the Department Chair and two elected faculty, this committee conducts the annual merit review exercise for faculty and academic staff.